 13. Run Giveaways

-As a restaurant, running giveaways is one way to boost your Instagram marketing.
+Running giveaways is one way to boost Instagram marketing for restaurants.
 Users tend to engage more with giveaways because who doesn’t like freebies, right?
 Restaurants usually offer a free meal worth XX amount, a discount card, or merchandise as their giveaways.
 It is important to note that if you’re using giveaways to grow your account, make sure that your strategy is sustainable financially.

 The giveaways you run should also make sense for the restaurant.
 One of your goals is to avoid contestants who’ll only be interested in free prizes.
 Come up with unique rules that will attract customers that will pay for your food in the future.
 For example, a restaurant can hold an Instagram promo that’ll get users to engage.
 A restaurant can put in the caption the clear rules to the promo and an additional “Comment with your favorite dish in our restaurant” for people to enter.